cnshsliu/smp.nvim/README.md

    call `:lua require('smp').expand_snippet()` to expand it.
 2. replace all snippets in current buffer
    call `:lua require('smp').expand_all_snippets()` to expand it.

+Simple Markdown Preview does not provide default keymappings for these two functions, please define by yourself as needed.

 ## Requirements